shigeyf/ai-digitalmedia/README.md

 ### 5. Create an Azure Search Service account

+TO BE DOCUMENTED

+### 6. Create an Azure COSMOS Database account

+TO BE DOCUMENTED

-### 6. Deploy sample media functions into an Azure Functions account
+### 7. Deploy sample media functions into an Azure Functions account

 Create a Function account with this sample code of media functions in your subscription.